lokeshnimje/lokeshnimje/README.md

 ## Hi I'm Lokesh Nimje 👋

 - 🔭 I’m Full Stack Web Developer, Actively looking for new opportunities
-- 🌱 I love building things that work efficiently and looks great.
+- 🌱 I love building things that work efficiently and look great.
-- 🥅 2021 Goals: Contribute more to Open Source projects
+- 🥅 Goals: Contribute more to Open Source projects

 ### Languages and Tools: